puranik3/hello-grunt/README.md

 | SublimeText |[Sublime-HTMLPrettify](https://github.com/victorporof/Sublime-HTMLPrettify)|

 ## TODO
-  1. Explore if sharing of config/.jsbeautifyrc between editor and Grunt
+  1. Explore if sharing of config/.jsbeautifyrc between editor and Grunt is possible
   2. Links for other IDEs and installation notes